brodderickrodriguez/cassowary/docs/topics/theory.rst

 Solving constraint systems
 ==========================

-A linear  programming problem is a problem where you have a set of non- negative, real valued variables (``x[1], x[2], ... x[n]``), and a series of linear constraints on those variables.
-These constraints are expressed as a set of equations of the form:
+Constraint solving systems are an algorithmic approach to solving Linear Programming problems.
+A linear programming problem is a mathematical problem where you have a set of non- negative, real valued variables (``x[1], x[2], ... x[n]``), and a series of linear constraints (i.e, no exponential terms) on those variables.
+These constraints are expressed as a set of equations of the
+form:

     ``a[1]x[1] + ... + a[n]x[n] = b``,